-- Chapter 2

-- P30: white section, Susan, Boycott picture why is there a soldier standing there?
-Answer: to keep Germans out - the boycott was a failure because the Jews hadn't yet been isolated from the rest of the population.
+- Chapter 2 - P30: white section; Susan; Boycott picture why is there a soldier standing there?
+Answer: to keep Germans out the boycott was a failure because the Jews hadn't yet been isolated from the rest of the population.

-- o P31: white section, Liliana and Chava

-- P32-33: pick one testimonial

-- P36/37: Discuss "For Reflection" questions 1 & 4

-- Note: if you want to discuss propaganda, use pages 34-37, but this needs a separate class.

-- Chapter 3

-39 Additional resources for discussing Denmark in the Holocaust can be found at www.yadvashem.org/yv/en/education/courses/life lessons/pdfs/lesson9 1.pdf
+39 Additional resources for discussing Denmark in the Holocaust can be found at www.yadvashem.org/yv/en/education/courses/life_lessons/pdfs/lesson9_1.pdf